Virgin Islands Wellness provides innovative training for Air Force Reserve

-Staff Sgt.
-Jerome Rivera, 349th Aerospace Medical Squadron medical laboratory technician, prepares to screen a blood sample at Schneider Regional Medical Center, St. Thomas, U.S. Virgin Islands, June 4, 2024.
-Rivera and nearly 300 active duty, guard and reserve Airmen from more than 40 units across the nation were deployed across St. Thomas, St. John and St. Croix in support of Virgin Islands Wellness Innovative Readiness Training.
+Maj.
+Zhang, 349th Aerospace Medical Squadron optometrist, speaks during a staff meeting at Ivanna Eudora Kean High School in St. Thomas, U.S. Virgin Islands, June 1, 2024.
+Zhang and other optometrists from the 349 AMDS, Travis Air Force Base, Calif., examined, diagnosed and treated more than 600 patients at no cost during Virgin Islands Wellness Innovative Readiness Training.
 (U.S. Air Force photo by Staff Sgt.
 Elora J. McCutcheon)

 |Date Taken: